Have you or a loved one been injured in a boating accident?

 As enjoyable as a day on the water can be, what began as fun can quickly become a horrific tragedy in the event of an aquatic accident.
 Boating injuries can be life-threatening and amount to thousands in medical bills, as well as cause pain and suffering.
 If you or a loved one has been affected by a nautical collision on the waters of Ontario, our boating accident lawyers can help you make sense of your legal situation.
 You could be eligible for compensation for the damages you have suffered.

 The legal team at Greg Monforton and Partners has experience in representing boating victims like you.
-Offering decades of combined experience, our law firm has fought successfully for more than $150 MILLION in verdicts and settlements for our clients.
+Offering decades of combined experience, our law firm has fought successfully for $300 MILLION in verdicts and settlements for our clients.
 We proudly serve the citizens of Ontario through our office in Windsor, and accept clients in the following areas:

 - Thunder Bay

 Call (866) 320-4770 today to find out more about our experience and how we can help you.